sadistic2keed/ESP32-BLE-HID-RIckRoll-/README.md

 ---

 ⚠️ This project is specifically designed and tested for **Kali Linux** and **Parrot OS** only.
-The keyboard shortcuts and commands may not work properly on other operating system
+The keyboard shortcuts and commands may not work properly on other operating system!!